madebyollin/embed-videos-in-github-readme/README.md

 https://github.com/user-attachments/assets/54e1231f-49a3-4b6b-868c-8168c16732fe

-## Markdown image reference to dragged file? ❌
+## Add markdown image reference to dragged file? ❌

 Works in Safari but not in Chrome thanks to [this Safari-specific quirk](https://lapcatsoftware.com/articles/img1.html).